influxdata/docs-v2/content/v2.0/monitor-alert/checks/create.md

 #### Configure the check query
 1. Select the **bucket**, **measurement**, **field** and **tag sets** to query.
-2. If creating a threshold checks, select an **aggregate function**.
+2. If creating a threshold check, select an **aggregate function**.
     Aggregate functions aggregate data between the specified check intervals and return a single value for the check to process.